 - reinterpret_cast in C++ is not safe for pointers: for example the types may have different alignment requirements.
 Use memcpy to copy the contents to a fresh variable of the destination type. - Avoid platform-specific code if at all possible, but if you need to test for a platform ensure that all platforms are covered.
 For example, unix is not defined on all Unix-alikes, in particular not on macOS.
-A reasonably portable way to condition code for a Unix-alike is but would be better.
-For a Unix-alike it is much better to use configure to test for the functionality needed than make assumptions about OSes (and people all too frequently
+A reasonably portable way to condition code for a Unix-alike is

-'''

 #if defined (unix) || (defined (APPLE) && defined (MACH))

-#endif

-'''